 Andrew Borden, one of the richest men in Fall River Massachusetts and his wife Abby Borden, were the victims of this heinous crime.
 Andrew was struck eleven times in the head with a hatchet and his wife Abby was struck nineteen times with a hatchet.
-Lizzie Borden the youngest daughter was the accused and after a fifteen day trial was acquitted.
+Lizzie Borden the youngest daughter was the accused and after a fifteen day trial she was acquitted.

 One hundred and twenty-five years later, the murders remain unsolved.
-Movies are still being made.
-Theories are still being speculated and many books have been written.
+Movies are still being made, theories are still being speculated and many books have been written.
 The house on 92 Second Street has since been converted into a Bed and Breakfast museum and stands as a monument to murder and mystery.

 Twenty-five years ago is when my obsession started and I became fascinated with the story of Lizzie Borden.
-Like others, I have read books, watched lots of documentaries, TV shows and movies, listened to lots of ideas and scenarios and still found myself wanting more.
+Like others, I have read books, I have watched lots of documentaries, TV shows and movies, listened to lots of ideas and scenarios and still found myself wanting more.

-“Lizzy Borden took an ax, she gave her father forty whacks, when she saw what she had done, she gave her mother forty one.”
+“Lizzy Borden took an ax, she gave her father forty whacks, when she saw what she had done, she gave her mother forty-one.”

 Did she?
-Like many others, I recall this famously morbid mantra from my childhood, and while haunting, I have since learned that it is also factually inaccurate like many things about the case, which is what bothers me the most.
+Like many others, I recall this famously morbid mantra from my childhood, and while haunting, I have since learned that it is also factually inaccurate like many things about the case.

-All the stories, all the shows, movies are made to entertain, not to tell the story; the story about a woman who maybe was ahead of her time.
+All the stories, all the shows, and all the movies are made to entertain, not to tell the story; the story about a woman who was maybe ahead of her time.
 Can I have compassion for her?
 Was she innocent?
 Or was she a calculated killer with greed driving her?

 When Lizzie was in jail waiting for the preliminary hearing, an argument was overheard by the Matron.
 Lizzie said to her sister,